- The alert that says are you sure you want to convert colors to a destination document error, is usually caused by conflicting RGBs.

 Actually, a lot of Adobe users declared that they had this issue while they were working in Photoshop.
 Usually, this issue is caused by a color profile mismatch.

-This means that the documents that you are using have two different color profiles: sRGB and Adobe RGB.
+The error message is generated by the fact that the documents that you are using have two different color profiles: sRGB and Adobe RGB.
 However, there’s a quick and easy way to fix that.

 How to fix Convert colors to a destination document error?